-In a previous step, the attribute maps were configured and added to each Sync Class (see "To Configure an Attribute Map" on page 143).
+In a previous step, the attribute maps were configured and added to each Sync Class (see Configuring the Attribute Mappings on page 141).
 Attribute maps are containers for attribute mappings that map the source attributes to similar or other attributes in the destination server.
 Based on the example schema, we want to configure the following Accounts and Group Table attributes on the system as follows:

 from-attribute (DS) to-attribute (DB)

 accountID accountID

 address address

 email email

 firstName firstName

 lastName lastName

+lastLogin lastLogin

+middleName middleName

+numLogins numLogins

+phone phone